Robert Bédard (tennis): 1956

-In July Bédard won the Quebec Open over Don Fontana in the final.
-He also won the Ontario Championships in July beating Paul Willey in the final, Willey having a win over Pietrangeli at Florence that season.
-As defending champion in the 1956 Canadian Open, held in Vancouver on grass, Bédard lost in the semifinals to Noel Brown, who then defeated Don Fontana in the final.
+In July Bédard won the Quebec Open over Fontana in the final.
+He also won the Ontario Championships in July beating Paul Willey in the final.
+As defending champion in the 1956 Canadian Open, held in Vancouver on grass, Bédard lost in the semifinals to Noel Brown, who then defeated Fontana in the final.
 Bédard again reached the third round at Forest Hills, this time bowing out to unseeded American Hugh Stewart in four sets.
 After going out early in the next two U.S. Nationals, he would once again reach the third round in 1959, when he lost to No. 6 seed Luis Ayala.
 He reached the same round one last time two years later, just shy of his 30th birthday.
+His wins in the Ontario and Quebec championships earned him the Canadian No. 1 ranking for 1956.